techidaily/site-ai-video-apps/source/_posts/new-discover-the-power-of-vn-video-editor-on-pc-for-2024.md

 After reading all the features mentioned in this article, you might be looking for "VN video editor for pc free download."
 But keep in mind that, although this video editor is pretty good and comes with many amazing features, it still needs a lot of improvements and lacks a lot of tools needed in professional video editing.
 So, it may be good for basic users, but professionals need a better option.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://visual-screen-recording.techidaily.com/new-5-pinnacle-clippers-for-your-mac-experience-for-2024/"><u>[New] 5 Pinnacle Clippers for Your Mac Experience for 2024</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/updated-globe-spin-technology-in-lenses-versus-depth-perception-tech/"><u>[Updated] Globe-Spin Technology in Lenses versus Depth Perception Tech</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/updated-high-definition-at-its-peak-top-10-4k-screens/"><u>[Updated] High Definition at Its Peak  #Top 10 4K Screens</u></a></li>
-<li><a href="https://video-screen-grab.techidaily.com/updated-iphone-audio-the-complete-guide-to-effortless-recording/"><u>[Updated] IPhone Audio  The Complete Guide to Effortless Recording</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/updated-voice-modding-on-discord-a-step-by-step-guide/"><u>[Updated] Voice Modding on Discord  A Step-by-Step Guide</u></a></li>
-<li><a href="https://some-skills.techidaily.com/2024-approved-the-ultimate-collection-best-zero-price-photo-editing-software/"><u>2024 Approved  The Ultimate Collection  Best Zero-Price Photo Editing Software</u></a></li>
-<li><a href="https://ai-editing-video.techidaily.com/if-youre-wondering-how-to-employ-transition-effects-in-your-videos-to-create-your-signature-look-this-article-can-help/"><u>If Youre Wondering How to Employ Transition Effects in Your Videos to Create Your Signature Look, This Article Can Help</u></a></li>
-<li><a href="https://android-frp.techidaily.com/in-2024-addrom-bypass-an-android-tool-to-unlock-frp-lock-screen-for-your-lava-blaze-2-pro-by-drfone-android/"><u>In 2024, AddROM Bypass An Android Tool to Unlock FRP Lock Screen For your Lava Blaze 2 Pro</u></a></li>
-<li><a href="https://android-location.techidaily.com/in-2024-for-people-wanting-to-mock-gps-on-nubia-red-magic-8s-proplus-devices-drfone-by-drfone-virtual/"><u>In 2024, For People Wanting to Mock GPS on Nubia Red Magic 8S Pro+ Devices | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-here-are-some-pro-tips-for-pokemon-go-pvp-battles-on-apple-iphone-6s-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, Here are Some Pro Tips for Pokemon Go PvP Battles On Apple iPhone 6s Plus | Dr.fone</u></a></li>
-<li><a href="https://change-location.techidaily.com/in-2024-how-to-use-pokemon-go-joystick-on-samsung-galaxy-xcover-6-pro-tactical-edition-drfone-by-drfone-virtual-android/"><u>In 2024, How to use Pokemon Go Joystick on Samsung Galaxy XCover 6 Pro Tactical Edition? | Dr.fone</u></a></li>
-<li><a href="https://youtube-stream.techidaily.com/in-2024-the-ultimate-checklist-for-confirming-yt-account/"><u>In 2024, The Ultimate Checklist for Confirming YT Account</u></a></li>
-<li><a href="https://extra-tips.techidaily.com/navigate-to-your-preferred-stream-rate-netflixs-controls/"><u>Navigate to Your Preferred Stream Rate - Netflix's Controls</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-unlocking-m4r-conversion-essential-knowledge-for-success/"><u>New 2024 Approved Unlocking M4R Conversion Essential Knowledge for Success</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-unlocking-os-x-mavericks-video-editing-potential/"><u>New 2024 Approved Unlocking OS X Mavericks Video Editing Potential</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-unlocking-the-power-of-youtube-mp3-conversion-choosing-the-right-software/"><u>New 2024 Approved Unlocking the Power of YouTube MP3 Conversion Choosing the Right Software</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-s-top-animation-software-10-best-2d-tools-for-beginners-and-pros/"><u>New In 2024, S Top Animation Software 10 Best 2D Tools for Beginners and Pros</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-unlocking-facebook-video-engagement-the-definitive-aspect-ratio-guide/"><u>New In 2024, Unlocking Facebook Video Engagement The Definitive Aspect Ratio Guide</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-unlocking-facebook-video-success-the-aspect-ratio-essentials/"><u>New In 2024, Unlocking Facebook Video Success The Aspect Ratio Essentials</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-unlocking-hd-video-a-step-by-step-guide-to-pixel-size/"><u>New In 2024, Unlocking HD Video A Step-by-Step Guide to Pixel Size</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-unlocking-camtasias-power-speed-up-slow-down-and-more-for-2024/"><u>New Unlocking Camtasias Power Speed Up, Slow Down, and More for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-unlocking-canon-video-potential-best-editing-software-and-tutorials-for-2024/"><u>New Unlocking Canon Video Potential Best Editing Software and Tutorials for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-unlocking-cloud-stop-motion-essential-features-tips-and-alternatives-for-2024/"><u>New Unlocking Cloud Stop Motion Essential Features, Tips, and Alternatives for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-unlocking-engagement-the-importance-of-properly-sized-vertical-videos-for-2024/"><u>New Unlocking Engagement The Importance of Properly Sized Vertical Videos for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-unlocking-stills-from-videos-a-comprehensive-guide-with-10-converter-options-for-2024/"><u>New Unlocking Stills From Videos A Comprehensive Guide with 10 Converter Options for 2024</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/proven-ways-to-fix-there-was-a-problem-parsing-the-package-on-vivo-s17t-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Proven Ways to Fix There Was A Problem Parsing the Package on Vivo S17t | Dr.fone</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-unlocking-canon-video-potential-best-editing-software-and-tutorials/"><u>Updated 2024 Approved Unlocking Canon Video Potential Best Editing Software and Tutorials</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-unlocking-compressors-power-tips-and-tricks-for-final-cut-pro-x-editors/"><u>Updated 2024 Approved Unlocking Compressors Power Tips and Tricks for Final Cut Pro X Editors</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-unlocking-the-power-of-titles-in-final-cut-pro-x-2023-update/"><u>Updated 2024 Approved Unlocking the Power of Titles in Final Cut Pro X 2023 Update</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-unlocking-the-secret-to-balanced-images-aspect-ratio-calculation/"><u>Updated 2024 Approved Unlocking the Secret to Balanced Images Aspect Ratio Calculation</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/updated-in-2024-exclusive-voip-services-designed-for-the-modern-game-player/"><u>Updated In 2024, Exclusive VoIP Services Designed for the Modern Game Player</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-in-2024-unlocking-cinematic-potential-advanced-fcpx-techniques/"><u>Updated In 2024, Unlocking Cinematic Potential Advanced FCPX Techniques</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-in-2024-unlocking-cinematic-storytelling-how-to-apply-ken-burns-effect-in-final-cut-pro/"><u>Updated In 2024, Unlocking Cinematic Storytelling How to Apply Ken Burns Effect in Final Cut Pro</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-in-2024-unlocking-compressors-full-potential-in-fcpx/"><u>Updated In 2024, Unlocking Compressors Full Potential in FCPX</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-in-2024-unlocking-engagement-the-importance-of-properly-sized-vertical-videos/"><u>Updated In 2024, Unlocking Engagement The Importance of Properly Sized Vertical Videos</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-in-2024-unlocking-fcpx-advanced-image-cropping-techniques/"><u>Updated In 2024, Unlocking FCPX Advanced Image Cropping Techniques</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-in-2024-unlocking-ideal-image-proportions-calculation-and-adjustment-tips/"><u>Updated In 2024, Unlocking Ideal Image Proportions Calculation and Adjustment Tips</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-in-2024-unlocking-the-power-of-chroma-keying-in-final-cut-pro-x/"><u>Updated In 2024, Unlocking the Power of Chroma Keying in Final Cut Pro X</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-in-2024-unlocking-the-power-of-motion-blur-in-final-cut-pro-x/"><u>Updated In 2024, Unlocking the Power of Motion Blur in Final Cut Pro X</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-unlocking-canon-video-potential-best-editing-software-and-tutorials-for-2024/"><u>Updated Unlocking Canon Video Potential Best Editing Software and Tutorials for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-unlocking-fcpx-advanced-freeze-frame-and-slow-motion-techniques-for-2024/"><u>Updated Unlocking FCPX Advanced Freeze Frame and Slow Motion Techniques for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-unlocking-filmora-scrn-a-comprehensive-guide-to-desktop-recording-for-2024/"><u>Updated Unlocking Filmora Scrn A Comprehensive Guide to Desktop Recording for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-unlocking-the-power-of-16x9-top-5-calculator-tips-for-2024/"><u>Updated Unlocking the Power of 16X9 Top 5 Calculator Tips for 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"